-Grades K, 1
+Grades K, 1 30 minutes

-Grades 2, 3
+Grades 2, 3 45 minutes

-Grades 4, 5

-Grades 4, 5

-Grades 4, 5
+Grades 4, 5 60 minutes

 These times are a guide and are based on the average child's ability and concentration.
 Some home learning assignments may take less time and others may take a little more time.
 Also, these times do not reflect the additional thirty (30) minutes required for reading.
 Reading is a universal skill that relates to all subjects.